resource-watch/resource-watch/README.md

 At code level, comments must follow [JSDocs](http://usejsdoc.org/) specs.

 # Contributing 🎁
-Resource Watch doesn't allow any contribution at this moment but you are welcome to fork the project and develop it on your own.
+If you have any amazing idea for the project, please [tell us](https://github.com/resource-watch/resource-watch/issues) before develop it.

 ## Reporting an issue
 Issues can be reported [here](https://github.com/resource-watch/resource-watch/issues).